casualGamer-dev/Nuon/doc/HACKING/CircuitPaddingDevelopment.md

 the framework frees the mutable `circuit_t.padding_info`, but leaves the `circuit_t.padding_machine` pointer set until the `RELAY_COMMAND_PADDING_NEGOTIATED` response comes back, to ensure that any remaining in-flight padding packets are recognized a valid.
-Tor does not yet close circuits due to violation of this property, but the [vanguards addon component "bandguard"](https://github.com/mikeperry-tor/vanguards/blob/master/README_TECHNICAL.md#the-bandguards-subsystem) does.
+Nuon does not yet close circuits due to violation of this property, but the [vanguards addon component "bandguard"](https://github.com/mikeperry-tor/vanguards/blob/master/README_TECHNICAL.md#the-bandguards-subsystem) does.